Jean Perkins Foundation - Funder Overview

 Application Success Factors

 Since this funder does not accept applications, traditional success factors do not apply.
-However, analyzing their grantmaking patterns reveals what attracts the foundation's attention:
+However, analysing their grantmaking patterns reveals what attracts the foundation's attention:

 Established Institutions with Track Records The foundation funds major, established institutions: UCLA, Children's Hospital of Los Angeles, University of Texas at Austin, Harvey Mudd College, American Cancer Society, Hoover Institution.
-There is no evidence of grants to small, emerging, or startup organizations.
+There is no evidence of grants to small, emerging, or start-up organisations.

-Clear, Measurable Impact Funded programs show concrete outcomes: specific number of scholarships (55 undergraduate veterans, 7 graduate veterans), specific research equipment purchased, specific medical research programs supported.
-The foundation appears to favor programs with quantifiable results.
+Clear, Measurable Impact Funded programmes show concrete outcomes: specific number of scholarships (55 undergraduate veterans, 7 graduate veterans), specific research equipment purchased, specific medical research programmes supported.
+The foundation appears to favour programmes with quantifiable results.

 Key Takeaways for Grant Writers